 What it the Total Uncontested Georgia Divorce Cost?

 If you have unusual issues, the total cost of any particular uncontested divorce may vary from the typical cost.
 However, using our uncontested divorce process, the total cost for an uncontested Georgia divorce with no minor children is usually $675 ($425 for our fee and $250 for court costs).
 The typical total cost for a Georgia uncontested divorce with no minor children is $1,100 ($850 for our fee and $250 for court costs).

 In some counties (including Camden and Glynn) our fee is just $299 for an uncontested divorce with no minor children.
 So the total cost of an uncontested divorce in those counties is only $549.
-We do not handle uncontested divorce matters in Camden and Glynn County if minor children are involved and the total cost (including court costs) is only $949 ($699 for our fee plus the court costs of $250).
+We now also handle uncontested divorce matters in Camden and Glynn County if minor children are involved and the total cost (including court costs) is only $949 ($699 for our fee plus the court costs of $250).

 How Much does a Military Uncontested Divorce Cost in Georgia?

 A Georgia military uncontested divorce involves active duty or retired military service members and their spouses.
 We use the same basic process for a military uncontested divorce as for a civilian Georgia uncontested divorce.
 But, we can tailor the process as necessary to make it possible to move the case forward even if you or your spouse is overseas or deployed.
 We address the unique issues in military divorce without reducing the quality of the outcome for your uncontested divorce and without adding unnecessary cost.
 Using our process, the cost of an uncontested Georgia military divorce is the same as for a civilian Georgia uncontested divorce.